ESA Laws

 The Fair Housing Act (FHA)

 The FHA prohibits discrimination in housing based on disability.
-Similar to the ADA, it requires landlords and housing providers to make reasonable accommodations for tenants with ESAs, including:
+Similar to the ADA, it requires landlords and housing providers to make reasonable accommodations for tenants with ESAs.
+This includes waiving pet restrictions, breed restrictions, and weight limits, in addition to waiving pet fees and pet rent.

 However, the FHA also allows landlords to impose some reasonable restrictions on ESAs, such as:

-Additionally, housing providers can request proof of the disability and the disability-related need for the ESA.
-For this, you’ll need to submit a copy of your ESA letter.
+Additionally, housing providers can, and will, request proof of your need for an ESA You’ll need to submit a copy of your ESA letter when requesting housing accommodations as proof of your need.

 The Air Carrier Access Act (ACAA)

 The ACAA protects the rights of passengers with disabilities when traveling on airplanes.
-In 2021, the ACAA underwent several modifications, including the exclusion of ESAs from the “assistance animals” category.
+In 2021, the ACAA underwent several modifications, including excluding ESAs from the “assistance animals” category.
 As such, ESAs no longer enjoy the same travel rights and privileges as service animals.

 Previously, ESAs were covered under the ACAA and were allowed to fly in the cabin of a plane with their owner for free.
-However, due to updates in 2021, airlines are allowed to treat ESAs as regular pets, which unfortunately means pet fees and size restrictions for cabin travel.
+Now,airlines are allowed to treat ESAs as regular pets, which unfortunately means pet fees and size restrictions for cabin travel.

 How to Get an Emotional Support Animal in Louisiana

 Owning an emotional support animal can bring immense comfort and support to individuals with disabilities.
-However, navigating the process of obtaining an ESA in Louisiana can take time and effort.
+However, navigating the process of obtaining an ESA in Louisiana can seem confusing at first.

 Step 1: Consult a Licensed Mental Health Professional (LMHP)

-This first step is crucial – you need to be evaluated by a licensed mental health professional such as a psychologist, psychiatrist, or clinical social worker.
-They’ll need to have an up to date license in your state of residence.
+To qualify for an ESA letter, you need to be evaluated by a licensed mental health professional such as a psychologist, psychiatrist, or clinical social worker.
+They’ll need to have an up-to-date license in your state of residence.

 Schedule an appointment to discuss your mental health symptoms, how they impact your daily functioning, and why you feel an ESA could help.
 Be open and honest about your needs and expectations for an ESA’s role in your treatment plan.

-The LMHP will assess whether an ESA is appropriate given your situation and disabilities.
+During your appointments, your LMHP will assess whether an ESA is appropriate for your treatment plan and whether or not you are able to take care of your chosen ESA.
 If they determine an ESA would be beneficial, they’ll write you a formal approval letter.

 Step 2: Obtain an ESA Letter

 The letter should include the LMHP’s signature, license number, date, and often the recommended ESA’s breed and size.
-It will clearly explain how the ESA mitigates your disability effects.
+It will also likely include an expiration date.

 Step 3: Choosing an ESA

-While any domesticated animal can qualify, consider your lifestyle and needs when selecting an ESA.
-Temperament, trainability, exercise needs, and housing size are important factors.
+While any domesticated animal can qualify to be an ESA, consider your lifestyle and needs when selecting an ESA.
+Temperament, trainability, exercise needs, and housing size are important factors, as is your comfort level with caring for your chosen ESA.

 If you’re considering getting an ESA in Louisiana, it’s crucial to consult with a licensed therapist or mental health professional to determine if it’s the right choice for you.
-They can assess your needs and guide you on acquiring an ESA letter and ensuring you fulfill your responsibilities as an owner.
+They can assess your needs, guide you in acquiring an ESA letter, and ensure you are able to fulfill your responsibilities as an owner.